SarrahGandhi/sarrahgandhi/README.md

 1. **Web Design**: I build responsive, aesthetic websites with a focus on user experience.
 2. **Graphic Design**: Creating visually appealing designs, from logos to full web layouts.

-> ℹ️ **Note:** These projects are a part of my learning journey and are continuously updated.
-Feel free to explore and provide feedback.